vinayhegde1990/devops-notes/docs/source/Provisioning.rst

 Provisioning
 **************

-*Some useful links to cover the basics of Cobbler / Kickstart*
+*Some useful links to explain the concepts of Cobbler / Kickstart*

 - https://www.ibm.com/developerworks/library/l-cobbler/